Healthy and nutritious Lima Bean Soup for your little one. Perfect for little ones 1 year and above.

-- Wash all the vegetables.
-Peel and cut carrot into pieces.
+Wash all the vegetables.
+Peel and cut the carrot into pieces.
 Cut tomato and celery stalk into pieces as well.

-- Add cooked lima beans and water/ vegetable stock to the pot.
-Cook till carrot and celery get tender.
+Add cooked lima beans and water/ vegetable stock to the pot.
+Cook until carrot and celery get tender.

 Talk to your baby’s Pediatrician before starting any new food.